A Guide for Parents of Uninvolved Grown Children

 The bond between parents and their grown children is one of the purest.
 There’s no hidden intention behind their emotions, and there’s no planned agenda behind their feelings for each other.

-Studies have shown that the parent-children bond is the strongest compared to any other relationship an average person possesses and impacts many other areas of your social life.
+Studies have shown that the parent-children bond is the strongest compared to any other relationship an average person possesses and impacts many different areas of your social life.

 For example, in a study shared by Science Daily, it was found that kids with strong bonds with their parents make better friends.